prideout/book-webgl/README.md

 - FIGURE - The Assembly Line Metaphor

-- FIGURE - Timeline of GL (include the inception of RSL and GLSL) We might punt this!
+- Integrate the style files that they sent, trying to keep the custom paper size.
+  Make sure the listings look good -- for inspiration look at Production Volume Rendering and Insights.

+- positional lighting for TunnelFlight every screenshot in the book should be beautiful!

 # later

-- positional lighting for TunnelFlight

 - manipulators, BEAUTIFUL docs, fresnel/marble spiral horn